LICE infestation have them? treatment success? prevent the COMB

 (quote:)

 Wet hair is combed with a louse-comb(…) with an ordinary cream rinse in it.
 This is a obligatory part of the treatment.
-You will have to perform this up to fourteen days after the start of the treatment. (…) at least thirty strokes are necessary, which takes at least twenty minutes
+You will have to perform this up till fourteen days after the start of the treatment. (…) at least thirty strokes are necessary, which takes at least twenty minutes

 (end quote)